 The Women's Center

-- Special programs, projects, seminars and workshops
+- Special programs, projects and seminars

 - Lending library

 - Open house for all students each semester

 - Lactation space and storage

 Throughout the year, we partner with academic departments, programs, and clubs to co-sponsor lectures, workshops, seminars, and peer support groups concerning issues important to women and non-traditional students, for example:

 - Assertiveness and leadership training

 - Financial planning and budgeting